MicrosoftDocs/power-platform/power-platform/admin/managed-environment-enable.md

 - Users with either the global admin, Power Platform service admin or Dynamics 365 admin Azure Active Directory roles are allowed to enable environment management.
 - Any user with permission to see environment details can retrieve the Managed Environment property for the environment.
-- Users with the delegated admin role are not allowed to change the Managed Environment property on an environment.
+- Users with the Delegated Admin role aren't allowed to change the Managed Environment property in an environment.
-- Users with the Environment Admin security role are not allowed to change the Managed Environment property on an environment.
+- Users with the Environment Admin security role aren't allowed to change the Managed Environment property in an environment.

 > [!IMPORTANT]
-> Copy and restore environment lifecycle operations require Managed Environment property to be the same between source and destination before the respective environment lifecycle operation can start.
+> Copy and restore environment lifecycle operations requires the Managed Environment property to be the same between source and destination before the respective environment lifecycle operation can start.

 ### See also
 [Managed Environment overview](managed-environment-overview.md) <br />